Files, files, and more files. Stuff is messed up!

 - WooCommerce compatibility – FileBird is compatible with WooCommerce and other eCommerce plugins.

 - Page Builder compatibility – FileBird is compatible with the most popular page builder plugins like Elementor, Beaver, or Composer.
 It also works with Divi and Bakery if you upgrade to the premium version.

 - 2 media views – You can view your Media Library folders in two ways, namely a list or thumbnails.

-- Multiple languages support – FileBird supports the most popular languages like Spanish, French, Italian, Vietnamese, etc.
+- Multiple languages support – FileBird supports the most popular languages like German, Spanish, French, Italian, Japanese, Vietnamese, etc.

 Final thoughts and pricing

-FileBird – WordPress Media Library Folders is all about saving your time through better files management to make your WordPress media library cooler.
+FileBird – WordPress Media Library Folders is all about saving your time through better file management to make your WordPress media library cooler.
 It will not take much time to navigate and search your media files, which means you will spend more time dealing with essential stuff like writing content or promoting your site.

-Beyond general time-saving through organization, FileBird can also help you accomplish specific tasks like easily creating, renaming and deleting folders as well as dragging and dropping files with right-click feature.
+Beyond general time-saving through the organization, FileBird can also help you accomplish specific tasks like easily creating, renaming, and deleting folders as well as dragging and dropping files with right-click smart context menu feature.

 With all those good points, you’re probably wondering what FileBird is going to cost you.
 The answer?
 Not that much.
-It’s $25 with 6-month support from NinjaTeam alongside with regular updates.
+It’s $39 with 6-month support from NinjaTeam alongside regular updates.
 If you want to extend support to 12 months, you can pay $7.5 for that.

-If you want to experience more advanced features to make your media library become more organized and neater, you can purchase FileBird pro.
+If you want to experience more advanced features to make your media library become more organized and neater, you can upgrade to FileBird pro.